School

 Principles of Project Management

-You’ll look into the application of established and innovative processes and methodologies used for project planning, execution and control, including the applicability and effectiveness of the use of Business case, various PM tools, configuration management, project closure and reflective practice.
+You#ll develop an understanding of the significance of the project lifecycle and its role in aiding project management and the application of established and innovative processes and methodologies used for project planning, execution and control will be explored.
+This includes the applicability and effectiveness of the use of Business case, various PM tools, configuration management, project closure and reflective practice.

 This module allows you to reflect and evaluate your own styles and approaches before developing your own leadership style, based on a professional development model.
 You’ll also focus on the critical overview of traditional approaches to leadership, such as trait, situational and process theories, as well as wide-ranging consideration of new approaches, which conceptualise leadership as separate from authority and management, such as Connective Leadership, Shared/Distributed Leadership, Servant Leadership, VUCA and Narrative Leadership.